xcube-dev/xcube/docs/source/devguide.md

    is not strictly prescribed, but it's sensible to choose an informative name like `update_0_5_3`.

+1. In case the build number is 0, a bot will render the feedstock during the pull request.
+   Otherwise, conduct the following steps:
-1. Rerender the feedstock using conda-smithy.
+   Rerender the feedstock using conda-smithy.
 This updates common conda-forge feedstock files.
 It's probably easiest to install conda-smithy in a fresh environment for this:

    `conda install -c conda-forge conda-smithy`

    `conda smithy rerender -c auto`

-   It's also possible to have the rendering done by a bot as part of the pull request, but this doesn't seem to work very reliably in practice.

 1. Update `recipe/meta.yaml` for the new version.
    Mainly this will involve the following steps: